Outer-Wilds-New-Horizons/new-horizons/README.md

 New Horizons was made with help from:
 - salomj (Implemented [OW_CommonResources](https://github.com/PacificEngine/OW_CommonResources) support introduced in v0.5.0)
 - Raicuparta (Integrated the [New Horizons Template](https://github.com/xen-42/ow-new-horizons-config-template) into the Outer Wilds Mods website)
+- Nageld (Set up xml reading for custom dialogue in v0.8.0)

 Marshmallow was made with help from:
 - TAImatem